predicsense/predicsense.com/README.md

 Combination and diversion of the team is able to solve the problem.
 Another expert is needed to handle block-chain related issues.
 ##### What is your revenue model?
-1. Major earning from Broker/Financial Institutions/Fund Houses houses to use data and prediction signal.
+1. Sharing prediction signal to Broker/Financial Institutions/Fund Houses/Advisors
-2. Another earning possibility from commission from retail traders' trading via broker API.
+2. Share of commission with  different brokers via broker API.
+3. Fixed earning from investors as subscription or profit sharing above water mark.
+4. Providing cleaned, processed stock market data directly from NSE to users
+5. Earning from advisory and advisory portfolio management.